We hear so much about what alternatives to medicine are not doing, it’s perhaps worth pondering what they might be doing.

 As one time Skeptic of the year, Loretta Marron contends, “what they are is faith healers”.
 Traditional chiropractor John Reggars insists it’s a case of self limiting conditions or perceived changes.
 From an evidence viewpoint there’s nothing to support chiropractic – even with sore backs.
-In fact studies show the locus lies with parental belief.
-If parents think the kids are getting treatment they report improvement even if they are not.
-Conversely if they believe the child is not being treated when it is, they report deterioration.

 SCIENTISTS spent $374,000 recently asking people to inhale lemon and lavender scents to see if it helped their wounds to heal.
 It didn’t.

 The National Centre for Complementary and Alternative Medicine in the US also outlaid $700,000 to show that magnets are no help in treating arthritis, carpal tunnel syndrome or migraines.

 The centre spent $390,000 to find that old Indian herbal remedies do not control type 2 diabetes and $406,000 to prove coffee enemas do not cure pancreatic cancer.

 It’s the same story around the globe.
 One by one, weirdo treatments are being exposed as bunkum.

 Why are people so gullible, handing over their hard-earned cash for unproven alternative therapies?